A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Dense-Mesh Preconditioning

 where the singular and hyper-singular parts are defined by

-The scatterer diameter $D$ of length unit is included to ensure dimensional consistency between $T^s_0$ and $T^h_0$.
-The operator $T_0$ is symmetric and elliptic on the energy trace space $\HHs^{-1/2}_{\times}(\divt_\Gm, \Gm)$ \cite{HS2003b}, yielding symmetric positive-definite matrices when discretized using a Galerkin scheme.
-In particular, $T_0$ is discretized using the Buffa-Christiansen (BC) basis functions $\gb_n(\xb), n = 1, 2, \ldots, N_e$, \cite{BC2007} as follows:
+Here, $D$ is the scatterer diameter (of length unit), included to ensure dimensional consistency between $T^s_0$ and $T^h_0$.
+In contrast to the standard frequency-domain EFIO, the wavenumber in the exponential kernels is set to zero, and the sign of $T_0^h$ is reversed.
+As a consequence, the operator $T_0$ is symmetric and elliptic on the energy trace space $\HHs^{-1/2}_{\times}(\divt_\Gm, \Gm)$ \cite{HS2003b}.
+When discretized using a Galerkin scheme, this property leads to symmetric positive-definite matrices.

+To act as a dense-mesh preconditioner for \eqref{eq:dis_PMCHWT}, $T_0$ must be discretized in a dual space, in accordance with the operator preconditioning framework in \cite{Hiptmair2006}.
+Specifically, the discrete dual space must not only be a subspace of the energy trace space, but must also ensure that the Gram matrix coupling the primal RWG space with the dual space is uniformly inf-sup stable.
+A popular choice is the boundary element space spanned by the Buffa--Christiansen (BC) basis functions $\gb_n(\xb), n = 1, 2, \ldots, N_e$.
+These functions are defined as specific linear combinations of RWG basis functions supported on the barycentric refinement of the primal mesh (see Fig.~\ref{fig:BC_function} and \cite{BC2007}).
+Choosing the BC space as the discrete dual of the RWG space yields the following sparse, well-conditioned Gram matrix, which can be inverted efficiently using either a Krylov iterative solver or a direct solver: